Saturday, February 28, 2026

 One of my October birthday gifts.
 I loved it!

 A really good reading month - or should I say "months" as it took me over two months to read one of my gifts.
-Fortunately it isn't something that to be read straight through and I was able to set it aside now and then to read some library books.
+Fortunately it isn't something that has to be read straight through and I was able to set it aside now and then to read some library books.
 Most of them were very good.

 Non-fiction was a mix.
 The two WW2 (one from the ETO and one from the PTO) were both very good.
 Strata was disappointing.